jhaasdijk/KEMobi/README.md

 2 directories
 ```

-`enableccnt` contains the source for setting up a kernel module to enable
+- `enableccnt` contains the source for setting up a kernel module to enable
 user space access to the `PMCCNTR_EL0` System register.
 This allows us to
 read the `PMCCNTR_EL0` register which holds the value of the processor cycle
 counter.

-`ntruprime-20201007` contains the NTRU Prime software and supporting
+- `ntruprime-20201007` contains the NTRU Prime software and supporting
 documentation.
-The `nistpqc` branch contains the original NTRU Prime NISTPQC
+This has been taken from the original NTRU Prime NISTPQC full
-full submission package, last updated 7 October 2020.
+submission package, last updated 7 October 2020.
+All of this (and more) is
+made available through their [web page](https://ntruprime.cr.yp.to/).